Government

 City and county governments, school districts, fire districts, utilities, and other public entities commonly take on long-term debt.
 This allows the construction cost of buildings and other infrastructure to be paid back over time by those who use or are served by the facilities.
 Due to jurisdictions overlapping, many cities and counties publish statements of “direct and overlapping debt” to report the share of public debt borne by residents.

 In Colorado Springs MSA, three cities provide this calculation in their comprehensive annual financial report.
-Per capita local debt in each community is less than 35% of the most recent available national average of $6,058 (2019).
+In the city of Colorado Springs, per capita local debt is slightly greater than the most recent available state average of $8,143 (2021).
+In Fountain and Woodland Park, per capita debt is well below the state average.22

-23 City of Colorado Springs Comprehensive Annual Financial Reports, U.S. Census Bureau
+23 City of Colorado Springs Comprehensive Annual Financial Reports, Colorado State Demography Office

-24 City of Fountain Comprehensive Annual Financial Reports, U.S. Census Bureau
+24 City of Fountain Comprehensive Annual Financial Reports, U.S. Census Bureau, City Planning Department

-25 City of Woodland Park Comprehensive Annual Financial Reports, U.S. Census Bureau
+25 City of Woodland Park Comprehensive Annual Financial Reports, U.S. Census Bureau, Colorado State Demography Office

 A weighted average of those cities, which comprise 69% of the metro population, is used in the following peer comparison chart as an estimate for Colorado Springs MSA.
-For peer communities, the largest available cities or counties are used.
-In 2020, Colorado Springs ranked 2nd of 6 communities for lowest local government debt.
+For peer communities, the largest available cities or counties that cited overlapping debt calculations are used.
+In 2023, Colorado Springs ranked 5th of 6 communities for lowest local government debt.
+However, if area residents living outside municipal boundaries had been included, total per-capita debt would likely have been lower.

 32 2020 City and county Comprehensive Annual Financial Reports, U.S. Census Bureau

 Counties with a higher per-capita gross product can sustain a higher level of per-capita debt.
-As a percentage of per-capita gross product, Colorado Springs’ local government debt in 2020 was 3.9%, which also ranked 2nd of 6 peer communities.
+As a percentage of per-capita gross product, Colorado Springs MSA’s local government debt in 2023 was 13.0%, which ranked 6th of 6 peer communities.

 Credit Rating

 As with individuals and companies, the creditworthiness of local governments impacts the rate at which they can borrow, whether by commercial loans or bond issues.
 Three credit bureaus—Moody’s Investors Service, S&P Global (formerly Standard & Poor’s), and Fitch Ratings— assign ratings to various bond issues and sometimes assign a long-term credit rating to the issuer itself.
-In 2011, Moody’s assigned the City of Colorado Springs a rating of Aa2.
-Since 2015 El Paso County has had a rating of Aa1.
+In 2011, Moody’s upgraded the City of Colorado Springs’ rating from Aa3 to Aa2, a rating that was affirmed in November 2022.
+El Paso County was issued a rating of Aa1 in 2010, which was affirmed most recently in November 2022.
 The following table explains the investment-grade Moody’s ratings tiers and how local governments compares to peers.

 State & Local Tax Burden

 Data on the effective rate of state and local taxes is primarily available at the state level.
-Tax Foundation’s calculations are favored because they account for “tax exporting,” which adjusts for the portion of taxes—20% nationally—that is paid by out-of-state residents.40 This includes sales tax paid by tourists, property tax on vacation homes, and severance tax on oil and mineral extraction.41
+Tax Foundation’s calculations are favored because they account for “tax exporting,” which adjusts for the portion of taxes—20% nationally—that is paid by out-of-state residents.46 This includes sales tax paid by tourists, property tax on vacation homes, and severance tax on oil and mineral extraction.47

-In 2022, Colorado residents are projected to pay $6,699 per capita in state and local taxes.
-As a percentage of economic output, the Colorado state-and-local tax burden is 9.7%, which is less than the U.S. average of 11.2% and ranks as the 19th lowest of 50 states.42
+In 2024, Colorado residents are projected to pay $6,387 per capita in state and local taxes.
+As a percentage of economic output, the Colorado state-and-local tax burden was 9.7% in fiscal 2022, which was less than the U.S. average of 10.3% and ranked as the 17th lowest of 50 states.48

 Download PDF